Did you know we have a high school youth newsletter? Sign up here!

 We’re on Facebook: for current, active members of high school youth group, request to join our private, group page here.

 Not on Facebook?
 Make sure you sign up for our newsletter or let us know how YOU prefer to receive updates about our programming.

 East Shore Youth Group is a lively, vibrant community of teens, ages 14 to 18 years old, who enjoy sharing life’s many experiences with each other.
 Youth Group provides meaningful events in a warm, nurturing environment for all who wish to participate.
 The overall program follows the guidelines set forth by the national Unitarian Universalist Association to provide youth with experiences and opportunities in the following categories: worship, learning, community building, social action, leadership and youth-adult relations.

 We gather together, light a chalice, share a song and inspirational reading.
 We follow that up with a highs and lows check-in for the week.
 We want youth group to be a safer space, where youth practice vulnerability, trust, friendship, and support.
 Together, the youth grow deeper in relationship with one another, and inspire each other to be whole, confident, and curious human beings.

 Following check-in, we use the Tapestry of Faith curriculum, selected by the youth group at the beginning and middle of the year, to dive deeper into the questions they’re curious about.
 Some years, that means looking into difficult topics, learning about other religions, or practicing Unitarian Universalist traditions.

-We also have service projects and social events once a month during the Religious Education church year: September through May.
+We also have service projects and social events, each about once a month, during the year.

 Check back here regularly for special youth group events.